squirrellover23/startup/conflictTest.md

 This is how we do it
 this is howie dewitt

-i like to hike
+I like to hike.
-you like ot hik
+You like to hike.
-asdf
+We all like to hike!